-There are quite a few impressive viewpoints around Phuket, but Wassa Homemade bar offers a terrace to enjoy the famous ever-changing Phuket sunsets with a cold drink, sitting comfortably high over Patong Beach.
+There are quite a few impressive viewpoints around Phuket.
+Still, Wassa Homemade bar offers a terrace to enjoy the famous ever-changing Phuket sunsets with a cold drink, sitting comfortably high over Patong Beach.

 The Cove is a tiny but delightful seafront bar and restaurant found at the end of the hidden Ao Yon Beach.
 A few tables with large umbrellas are set just by the beach, and the place is very peaceful for a break at any time of the day.
 The Cove serves Italian, Spanish, seafood and Thai cuisine so it should please everyone.
 It’s just a little far unless you are staying in the Panwa area.

 13. Rimpan Seafood

 Rimpan Seafood is a tiny restaurant hidden at the foot of the Sarasin Bridge in the north of Phuket.
 The small beach where it sits might not have great sand, but it is peaceful and pleasant for a short dip, even during low season.
 Food is Thai (no, that’s not the case all the time!) with some delicious local dishes, and very well priced.

 Piang Prai is an excellent local restaurant in a delightful green setting, just next to the relatively well-known Bang Pae waterfall.
 The place is breezy and spacious, a unique way to relax before or after visiting the waterfalls.
 Piang Pari serves great Thai food at local prices, including some local specialities.